by Sarah O'Sullivan | CRO Situ Live

 The sell sheet should concisely convey how your product or services solves a problem.
 If you are looking for a sell-sheet template, Visme is a great place to start.

-Finding the right store takes time and you will likely need to meet with a variety to find the best fit.
-Before beginning this search, it is worth spending time identifying your terms and priorities, to better determine what you are looking for.
+Finding the right store takes time and you often need to meet a variety of retailers to find the best fit.
+Before beginning this search, it is worth spending time identifying your terms and priorities to better determine what you are looking for.

 Depending on your business, it may work better to have a presence in a few different stores or to establish an exclusive partnership with just one venue.
 Each one will have its own pros and cons.